Quality Assurance Agency (QAA):

 Teaching Excellence Framework (TEF):

 Regent College London delivers teaching, learning and outcomes for its students that meet rigorous national quality requirements for UK higher education.

 The Teaching Excellence and Student Outcomes Framework, or TEF, awards, which are now in their fourth year, are decided by an independent panel of experts comprising students and academics.
 Drawing on national data, combined with evidence submitted by each university or college, the TEF measures excellence in three areas: teaching quality, the learning environment, and the educational and professional outcomes achieved by students.

 In June 2019, Regent College London was awarded TEF Bronze status.

 The Panel assessing the submission made by the College noted that, “Teaching on my course and academic support are exceptionally high and above the provider’s benchmark.
 Student satisfaction with assessment and feedback is high while continuation rates are above the provider’s benchmark.”

-Regent College is a UKVI Tier 4 Sponsor which means it can sponsor international students who wish to enter the UK for educational reasons.
+Regent College London is a UKVI Tier 4 Sponsor which means it can sponsor international students who wish to enter the UK for educational reasons.
 Our Sponsor License Number is GXN1JH48X.